Hispanic and Latino athletes in American sports: The NBA

 The NBA (National Basketball Association) is the premier basketball league in America.
 For a long time it was a sport dominated by white Americans and it wasn't very popular amongst Latin American countries.
 That all changed with the arrival of the Nuyoricans.
 They were Puerto Ricans who had moved to New York in search of a better life and while there discovered the sport of basketball.
 They brought the sport back with them to the island and it became immensely popular.
 For many young Latino/as who come to the United States as immigrants, sports is one way to connect with people their own age, both of their race and of other races.
 Sports is also a universal unifier, even if two people speak different languages, they can both speak the language of basketball when they are on the court.
 Sports became a way for many Latinos to immerse themselves in American culture and not feel so alienated.
 It helped Americans realize that Latinos enjoy the same sports that American's do, and sports even made it possible for many of the role models of young Americans be Latinos.
 Names such as David Ortiz, Manny Ramirez, and Manu Ginobili are easily recognizable by a large portion of America's youth, regardless of ethnicity.
 Today, programs like La Liga del Barrio, a youth basketball league in Philadelphia are created to encourage Latino/a youth to participate in sports, and to teach them the importance of discipline and education.

 Basketball in Latin America

-One of the countries hit hardest by basketball fever is the tiny nation of Belize.
-Even though it is one of the smaller countries in Central America, it has one of the strongest basketball followings.
+Basketball has a strong following in Belize.
+Despite being one of the smaller countries in Central America, it has one of the strongest basketball followings.
 The sport is so popular that NBA TV is offered as part of basic cable packages in Belize, whereas in America NBA TV is a premium channel that must be specially ordered.

 Worldwide recognition of basketball began in 1992 when the American "Dream Team", the name of the Olympic basketball team, swept the Olympic Games blowing out every country they played.
 The team was made up of the best players America had to offer and because they won the gold medal so handily, the rest of the world took notice and the sport of basketball was spread to more cultures than ever before.
 Since then, the NBA has taken steps to build on and increase the Latino fan base.